Gleb Nikitin

-Gleb Sergeyevich Nikitin (Russian: Глеб Сергеевич Никитин; born August 24, 1977, Leningrad) is a Russian politician and statesman.
-He has been the governor of Nizhny Novgorod region since September 26, 2018.
+Gleb Sergeyevich Nikitin (Russian: Глеб Сергеевич Никитин; born August 24, 1977) is a Russian politician and statesman.
+He has the federal state civilian service rank of 1st class Active State Councillor of the Russian Federation.
+He has been the governor of Nizhny Novgorod region since 26 September 2018.

 Early life

-Nikitin was born on August 24, 1977 in Leningrad (Saint Petersburg), Russia.
+Nikitin was born on August 24, 1977, in Leningrad, Russian SFSR, Soviet Union.

 Education

 In 1999, Nikitin graduated from the Saint Petersburg State University of Economics and Finance with a degree in Finance and Credit.
-In 2004, he graduated from St. Petersburg State University's Faculty of Law, with a major in Jurisprudence.
+In 2004, he graduated from Saint Petersburg State University's faculty of law, with a major in Jurisprudence.
 In 2007, he defended his thesis at the Financial University under the Government of the Russian Federation, where he was a Candidate of Economic Sciences.
 In 2008, he graduated from the Russian Presidential Academy of National Economy and Public Administration.

 In February 2012, he graduated with honors from an MBA program.
 In 2016, he was certified by the Russian Project Management Association SOVNET, as a Certified Project Director of IPMA Level A.